NMPW New Mexico Communications Contest

-Finalists and winners of book categories in the Communications Contest may now order stickers.
+Finalists and winners of the Zia Book Award may order stickers.
 The stickers do not have a date, so previous finalists and winners can use them.
 The cost is $21.00 for 100 stickers.
-To order, send an email to Jessica Savage (firstname.lastname@example.org) with your name, mailing address, the name of your book, “Communications Contest,” and the year it was a finalist or a winner (specify which).
-Then make your payment at https://squareup.com/store/new-mexico-press-women.
+Order stickers at our online store.

 The recipient, chosen from nominations by NMPW members, is recognized for exceptional achievement in the communications field, service to NMPW/NFPW and to the community.

-All nominees must be living members, in good standing for at least two years in an affiliate and NFPW (To check on a member’s status, please e-mail email@example.com.).
+All nominees must be living members, in good standing for at least two years in NMPW and NFPW.

 A previous nominee can be named by an affiliate again, as long as he or she has not been honored as NFPW’s national COA winner.
-For specifics on building a nomination packet, rules for entry, nomination form and more, visit the relevant NFPW page.
+Specifics on building a nomination packet, rules for entry, nomination form and more will be posted here when they are announced by NFPW later this year.
 Also, there is nothing barring self-nomination.

-The COA Award winner will be announced at the NMPW Award Banquet on during the 2017 Communications Conference in Las Cruces, New Mexico.
+The COA Award winner will be announced at the NMPW annual conference.

 The winner represents our state in the national competition with the national COA and the runner-up announced at the Communicator of Achievement Award Banquet at NFPW’s annual conference in the fall.
 Each nominee is featured in NFPW’s AGENDA newsletter prior to the conference and spotlighted at the awards banquet.